Antonio Rotolo: Clash with Lo Piccolo

 The police investigations indicated a clash between Rotolo and Salvatore Lo Piccolo over a request from the Inzerillo family to be allowed to return to Palermo.
 The Inzerillo family had been one of the clans whose leaders – among them Salvatore Inzerillo – were killed by the Corleonesi during the second Mafia War in the 1980s and which had been in exile in the United States.
 Rotolo had been part of the Mafia clans that had attacked the Inzerillo clan and had personally killed one of them.
-He was opposed to Lo Piccolo's permission for the return of the Inzerillo's, fearing revenge.
+He was opposed to Lo Piccolo's permission for the return of the Inzerillos, fearing revenge.

 With the arrest of Rotolo and others, authorities claim they avoided the outbreak of a genuine war inside Cosa Nostra.
 Rotolo feared a vendetta.
 "If they start shooting, I'll be the first to get it and then it'll be your turn", he told Bonura.
 The pair did not trust Lo Piccolo either and sought authorisation from Provenzano to eliminate him.
 Rotolo had passed a death sentence on Salvatore Lo Piccolo and his son, Sandro – and had procured the barrels of acid that are used to dissolve the bodies of slain rivals.
 Rotolo's godson, Gianni Nicchi, was ordered to search and kill the fugitive Lo Piccolos.

 According to the national Antimafia prosecutor, Piero Grasso, Nino Rotolo "was planning a series of murders to annihilate the family of Salvatore Lo Piccolo and become the undisputed boss of the clan in the city".
 Killing the Lo Piccolos would have propelled Sicily into another murderous conflict.
 "The police and the special anti-mafia prosecution service in Palermo have forestalled the outbreak of a genuine war inside Cosa Nostra", said centre-left MP and Mafia expert, Giuseppe Lumia, vice-president of the Antimafia Commission.

 In February 2007, Rotolo's assets worth €30 million were seized.
-Most of the assets were in name of frontmen.
-On January 21, 2008, the Palermo Court sentenced Rotolo to 20 year in prison.
+Most of the assets were in the name of various frontmen.
+On 21 January 2008, the Palermo Court sentenced Rotolo to 20 years in prison.
 Because Rotolo chose to be tried under a special short procedure, he gets a 1/3 reduction on his sentence, effectively shortening it to 13 years and 2 months.
-He was indicted on February 7, 2008, in Operation Old Bridge against the Gambinos in New York and their connections in Palermo, involved in drug trafficking.
+He was indicted on 7 February 2008, in Operation Old Bridge against the Gambinos in New York and their connections in Palermo, involved in drug trafficking.